The Max Miller Appreciation Society's

 The Max Miller Collection

-The Society strives to collect memorabilia and has in its possession theatre and film posters, programmes, flyers, sheet music, magazines, recordings and is proud to own Max’s original 1940s costume, a dressing gown, also Bill Pertwee’s Max Miller suit which was worn in the Hi-Di-Hi stage show and a 'Max Miller' hat worn by Frank Skinner in a recent TV show with Max content.
+The Society strives to collect memorabilia and has in its possession theatre and film posters, programmes, flyers, sheet music, magazines, recordings and is proud to own Max’s original 1940s costume, his dressing gown, also Bill Pertwee’s Max Miller suit which was worn in the Hi-Di-Hi stage show and a 'Max Miller' hat worn by Frank Skinner in a recent TV show with Max content.

 If you have enjoyed this website, why not join THE MAX MILLER APPRECIATION SOCIETY.
 As a member you will receive the journal There'll Never Be Another issued quarterly packed with information, receive discounts on entry to the Society's tea parties, annual dinners and special events, make contact with other members and keep those memories of Max, music hall and variety alive

 For an Membership Application Form in PDF, click on the button at the foot of page.

 If you have memories of Max, questions or just wish to comment on this website, we would be delighted to hear from you, Just e-mail us, click on button at foot of page

 Alternatively you may wish to write to the Membership Secretary: